- Corporate Responsibility

 - Like most energy companies, the vast majority of SWN’s existing proved reserves are likely to be produced within 10–15 years.5

-- As noted above, the IEA has concluded that gas demand will increase under its Current Policies Scenario, and that new gas resources must be developed even under its more stringent Stated Policies Scenario.
+- As noted above, the IEA has concluded that gas demand will increase under both its Current Polices Scenario, and that new gas resources must be developed even under its more stringent Stated Policies Scenario.
 Which reserves will be produced depends on supply and demand.

 Scenario analyses consider and seek to understand the strength of an enterprise when stress tested.
-In the case of climate change, scenarios allow an organization to explore and develop an understanding of how the energy transition may affect the business over time.
+In the case of climate change, scenarios allow an organization to explore and develop and understand of how the energy transition may affect the business over time.
 A critical aspect of scenario analysis is the selection of a set of scenarios that cover a reasonable variety of future outcomes.
-Scenarios are not intended to represent a full description of the future, but rather are hypothetical constructs highlighting central elements of a possible future and to draw attention to the key factors that will drive future developments.
-6
+Scenarios are not intended to represent a full description of the future, but rather are hypothetical constructs highlighting central elements of a possible future and to draw attention to the key factors that will drive future developments.6

 In the IEA’s World Energy Outlook 2019, three scenarios were presented: “Current Policies,” “Stated Policies” and “Sustainable Development.”